Old World vs New World Winemaking Styles | Taylors Wines

 Wines crafted from the Old World style are often designed with the intention of cellaring, allowing the further development palate structure and texture over time.
 For some this approach is considered the hallmark method of crafting exceptional wines – particularly the long-lived Cabernet Sauvignon from Bordeaux, France.

-Intentionally withheld from release for a few years after bottling, ‘The Visionary’ Cabernet Sauvignon from Wakefield is an unusual example of a New World winemaker adopting the Old World approach.
+Intentionally withheld from release for a few years after bottling, ‘The Visionary’ Cabernet Sauvignon from Taylors is an unusual example of a New World winemaker adopting the Old World approach.
 This icon wine has recently been recognised as the World’s Best Cabernet in France at the Concours International des Cabernets (International Competition of Cabernets), selected by a panel of France’s top sommeliers who tasted more than 250 wines from around the world.

 In comparison, New World wines display generous and vibrant fruit characteristics that some drinkers may prefer to enjoy young.
 Often robust and full-bodied, these wines don’t need to wait around and are perfect accompaniments to enjoy in the moment with food, friends, and family.